parmes/parmes/solfec/theory/joints.rst

 Prescribed velocity
 -------------------

-Joint corresponding to the :ref:`SET_VELOCITY` command is realized by defining
+Joint corresponding to the :ref:`SET_VELOCITY <solfec-command-SET_VELOCITY>` command is realized by defining

 .. math::